TXF Export: What to Expect

 The guide includes:

-• The correct donation type to select
+• The donation type to select instead, if applicable

 You can open the guide from the TXF preview page.